derhansen/sf_tv2fluidge/README.md

 ![FCE migration module](Documentation/Images/fce-migration.png)

-This module can migrate content from a Flexible Content Element to an existing Grid Element.
+This module migrates content from a Flexible Content Element to an existing Grid Element.
 If the Flexible Content Element contains content columns, they can be remapped to content columns of the target Grid Element.

 ### Prerequisites

-Before you can start with the migration, you must create a GridElement for each Flexible Content Element you want to migrate.
+Before you can start with the migration, you must create a GridElement for each Flexible Content Element you wish to migrate.

 **Flexible Content Elements with content columns only**